cyber-collab/laravel-vue/README.md

 ## Services exposed outside your environment

 Create a .env file copy from env.example.
-In .env file add password for db connection.
+Add key ZOHO in .env file for connecting to ZOHO API In .env file add password for db connection.
 Restart the container!